xiallc/PixieSDK/README.md

 ##### Notice regarding Legacy C API

 The Legacy C API is now deprecated and will no longer receive support outside critical bug fixes.
-To minimize the impact we encourage all users to migrate to the backward compatible Pixie16Api library.
+To minimize the impact we encourage all users to migrate to the Pixie16Api compatibility library.
 **We will remove the legacy C API on July 31, 2023**.

 ## Quick Links